SebastianSimon/firefox-omni-tweaks/README.md

   See the [available options](#available-options) below.
   Unrecognized options are ignored.

-* `-b PATH`, `--backup PATH`
+* `-b DIR`, `--backup DIR`

-  Stores backup of internal Firefox file `browser/omni.ja` in `PATH`.
+  Stores backup of internal Firefox files `omni.ja` and `browser/omni.ja` in `DIR`.

+  `DIR` must either point to an existing directory, or its parent directory must exist.
+  `DIR` pointing to anything other than a directory is not allowed.
+  One directory is automatically created if not yet existing.

-  If `PATH` points to a directory, an incremental file name like `omni-0.ja~`, `omni-1.ja~`, etc. is used within that directory.
+  Incremental files like `omni-0.ja~`, `omni-1.ja~`, etc., and `browser_omni-0.ja~`, `browser_omni-1.ja~`, etc. are created within that directory.

-  If `PATH` points to an existing file, the file is overwritten with the backup.

-  If the path name of `PATH` (without the file name) points to a directory, but the file name doesn’t point to an existing file, the backup is stored with that file name.

-  Omitting this option defaults to `/tmp` with incremental backups.
+  Omitting this option defaults to backups being stored in `/tmp`.

 * `-q`, `--quiet`